Using workflows

 - Add further steps

 Add further steps to a workflow by right-clicking the last step.
-Each step can have its own name, description and responsible.
+Each step can have its own name, description and responsible. - If one action automatically triggers another, select Add step.
+Add step.

 - If a workflow needs to be transferred to another colleague, go to Properties in the execution in the bottom right-hand corner and select a staff member or department from the picklist for the Push to field.